Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 the Wampanoag Indians tried to drive settlers from their lands in Massachusetts and Rhode Island.
 Rhode Island’s

-Narragansett Indians were supportive, and were perhaps planning to join them.
+Narragansett Indians were supportive, and were perhaps planning to join them in the spring.
 In Dec.
-1675 a small army of English
+1675 a small army of

 On Jan.
 14th, 1676, Joshua Tefft and a few Narragansetts were caught while trying to steal cattle near Warwick,